juancarlospaco/awesome-streaming-tools/README.md

 ## Clementine

-Clementine Music Player

-Clementine is an open source Qt5 Music player with very modern and visually attractive UI, that makes it ideal for playing music while occasionally showing the player on stream and dont get everyone bored quickly, it uses few resources and disk space because its C, uses less resources than Spotify, and uses no Network by default.
+[Clementine Music Player](https://www.clementine-player.org) is an open source Qt5 Music player with very modern and visually attractive UI, that makes it ideal for playing music while occasionally showing the player on stream and dont get everyone bored quickly, it uses few resources and disk space because its C, uses less resources than Spotify, and uses no Network by default.